MichaelCurrin/gh-pages-no-jekyll/docs/limitations.md

 ## Debugging

-Github Pages error messages on a build are limited.
+GitHub Pages error messages on a build are limited.

 There is no flow for setting up this project locally, which also makes debugging harder.
 You could install and run Jekyll though if you need to.